mglambda/ghostbox/README.md

 To create data folders with some example characters in `~/.local/share/ghostbox` and a default config file `~.config/ghostbox.conf`.

-After a successful installation, while koboldcpp is running, try
+After a successful installation, while a backend is running, try
 ```
 ghostbox -cdolphin
 ```